robinske/personal-site/_posts/2016-04-02-explaining-the-free-monad.markdown

   // Identity: identitity(f(x)) == f(identity(x)) == f(x)
 }
 {% endhighlight %}
-Even though the extension here doesn't quite compile, it's a good example of using functions as types. [^0]
+The extension here wouldn't quite compile, but it's a good example of using functions as types which will be important later. [^0]

 [^0]: It's really difficult to define this "forall" type in Scala, people have done it trying to emulate something similar in Haskell [https://stackoverflow.com/questions/7213676/forall-in-scala](https://stackoverflow.com/questions/7213676/forall-in-scala).